QuestNetwork/qD/README.md

 **Prepare Package**

-To The same directory you're cloning this repository to.
+From The same directory you're cloning this repository to.

 ``npm run inst`` Removes `package-lock.json` and runs ``npm install``

 **Reinstall Package**

-To The same directory you're cloning this repository to.
+From The same directory you're cloning this repository to.

 ``npm run reinst`` Removes `node_modules`, `package-lock.json` and runs ``npm install``